Why are Quality Survey Designs So Important?

-To access a representative audience online, it’s important to make your surveys accessible to people where they are – and that’s often on smartphones.
-Designing for mobile devices is more than getting a question to fit on their screen and overall compatibility, it’s making the entire survey-experience enjoyable on mobile device, so you receive the best possible results.
+To access a representative audience online, it’s important to use survey designs that are accessible to people where they are – and that’s often on smartphones.
+Designing for mobile devices is more than getting a question to fit on their screen and overall compatibility, it’s making the entire survey-experience enjoyable on mobile devices, so you receive the best possible results.

 The best practices laid out below account for length, language, complexity and more – all of which can impact the rate at which people complete surveys, and the quality levels of data you receive back.